jonkeda/Wireframes/architecture/Wireframe/docs/28_Testing_Strategy.md

 ## 1. Overview

-This document describes the testing strategy for the UIMMD project, covering unit tests, integration tests, visual regression tests, and end-to-end tests.
+This document describes the testing strategy for the Wireframe project, covering unit tests, integration tests, visual regression tests, and end-to-end tests.

 ---